SK1LLFUL/SK1LLFUL/README.md

 ---

-> Building systems that just work.
+> Engineering with intent, building with Sk1LL